Digital EGA Four gas Assisted Tuning

 O2 sensor and a/f ratio = no information..........

-Digital 4 gas systems use CO2 as in indicator of general, overall fuel and ignition timing optimization.
+Digital 4 gas EGA systems use CO2 as in indicator of general, overall fuel and ignition timing optimization.

 If you are making Best Power and the CO2 is 9.9 to 10.2,